xtiandiaz/emerald-swift/README.md

 # Emerald

-A collection of extensions, utilities and components for games developed with SpriteKit and SwiftUI.
+A library of components, utilities and extensions to ease the development of games using SpriteKit and SwiftUI.
+Emerald uses abstractions adopted from board games (such as Token, Space, Board) to model the elements of a game and their relationships.